patriarchy

 Patriarchy is personal

-Patriarchy is fucking creepy.
-It shapes our lack of adequate hospital care in an emergency or it sinks our heart in a fleeting moment of conversation with someone we know and trust.
-It makes using the torture of rape and all sexual violence virtually consequence-free for men.
-It makes us spend years of our lives editing our bodies just to exist in the sunshine outside without mental distress or social attacks.
-It so easily can decide against our will that in mere 9 months we stop being masters of our own body, future, and survival, and instead become tied to care and legal & financial responsibility for another being for at least 18 years of our lives if not more, usually when we’re most alive and shaping our own potential and survival.
-It so often makes it impossible to care well for children we did choose to have and want to raise in a world so it is safe, healthy, and free.
+Patriarchy is volatile and the ultimate control tool.
+It makes using the torture of rape and all sexual violence virtually consequence-free for men around the globe.
+It makes girls and anyone not “conforming” to assigned gender shrink the literal permiter of geography they spend time in, under discomfort and threat.
+It so easily can decide against our will that in mere 9 months we stop being masters of our own body, future, and survival, and instead become tied to care and legal & financial responsibility for another being for at least 18 years of our lives if not more, usually when we’re most alive and shaping our own potential for becoming and long-term surviving.
+It so often makes it impossible to care well for children we did choose to have and want to raise so it is safe, healthy, and free.
+It creates agents of oppression in mothers who train their daughters into obedience, self-dehumanisation, self-abandonment, objectification and self-editing, compulsive heterosexuality norms, and disassociation from their bodies; a disappointing at best and psyche-breaking at worst betrayal.

 It shapes our perceptions of what is possible, it creates the borders of our allowed existence, it dispenses rewards and punishments – it works with shame, control, poverty, silencing, and with praise, proxy power, and performative attention that feels like influence.